Sonoma Valley History

 The Sonoma City Hall was dedicated in 1908 and carefully built with four identical facades so that merchants on all sides of the Plaza could claim that it faced them.
 During World War I, the Valley sent 117 of its sons to war and only 98 of them returned.

-The sacrifices given and bravery shown by these Sonomans is now forever commemorated by Sonoma Valley’s stately Veterans Cemetery, the centerpiece of which is the recently completed Veterans Memorial sculptured Star Fountain.
+The sacrifices given and bravery shown by these Sonneman's is now forever commemorated by Sonoma Valley’s stately Veterans Cemetery, the centerpiece of which is the Veterans Memorial Star Fountain.
 Just beyond the Veterans Cemetery lies the much older Mountain Cemetery.
 Deeded by General Vallejo himself and founded in 1841 the cemetery winds up the pastoral, tree-strewn slopes of Schocken Hill, and serves as the resting place for countless historical figures, from Donner Party survivors and famous winemakers to General Vallejo himself.

 With growing taxes on alcohol and increasing restrictions on its use, for years winemakers had seen a complete ban on alcohol lurking on the horizon.
 And in 1919, the onset of Prohibition almost destroyed the Valley’s wine trade and economy.
 Winemakers did their best to defeat or work around it, but were overwhelmed by the national Prohibition movement.
 The passage of the 18th Amendment spelled the demise of many Valley wineries.
 Some converted to canneries; only Sebastiani Winery- licensed to make sacramental and medicinal wines- was able to maintain its winemaking operations.
 Prohibition’s stunning effect was evidenced in the Great Fire of 1911, when winemaker Agostino Pinelli allowed firefighters to pump a thousand gallons of his own red wine to extinguish the flames.